North Cape (Norway): Winter

-It is possible to visit North Cape during winter, but there is often heavy snow and wind and the last stretch of road is only open for convoys at certain times.
-The road to North Cape is kept open during winter and is accessible to regular vehicles and drivers who can cope with the snow and wind conditions that may occur in winter.
+It is possible to visit the North Cape during winter, but there is often heavy snow and wind and the last stretch of road is only open for convoys at certain times.
 Before this, E69 was the only winter-closed E-route in Europe.

 History

 The North Cape was named by the Englishman Steven Borough, captain of the Edward Bonaventure, which sailed past in 1553 in search of the Northeast Passage.

 Early tourism

 The North Cape became a popular tourist destination during the last decades of the nineteenth century, especially after King Oscar II's visit in 1873.
 Regular coastal steamer routes from Germany to Northern Norway established in this period facilitated these visits, and Thomas Cook & Son began arranging tours to the destination as early as 1875.
 Tourists who climbed the cape would often do so using a path equipped with wired ropes from Hornviken.
 They would often celebrate the visit with the writing of postcards, so-called "Cape cards", gazing at the midnight sun.